wissol/eo/grammar_bits.md

 * pao adak - he has worked
 * po adak - he had worked

+As for the imerative, you simply add the vocative (e_ or eb_) euribabak di ebuaek (don't be lazy and help)

 y_ or y[vowel]_ forms the reflexive (this happened to the speaker as in yueok "you told me") r_ (this happened to the subject rueok "you told yourself")